 Cape Town is the oldest city in South Africa and is the country’s legislative capital.
-SA’s main tourist centre offers plenty to see and do, as well as a rich history.
+SA’s main tourist center offers plenty to see and do, and has a rich history.
 Robben Island, where former President Nelson Mandela and many other political prisoners were incarcerated during apartheid, is a must-see.

 Beyond the city are the world-famous Winelands and a peninsula that eventually tapers to a windswept point, The Cape is world famous for its superb wines, which have given rise to a tourism sector all of its own.
 Wine estate tours are a must and include tastings, wine sales and excellent restaurants in the wine-growing regions of Stellenbosch, Paarl and Franschhoek, with some charming towns to visit on the way.
 All in all, you’re sure to love it.

-Johannesburg, the glittering city of gold, has become everybody’s darling in the past few months.
-Joburg is South Africa’s brashest, boldest city with a zing and vibrancy well worth exploring.
-It’s a hip and happening place with excellent theatres, live music venues and great markets too.
+Johannesburg, the glittering city of gold, has become everybody’s darling in the past few years.
+Jo’burg is South Africa’s brashest, boldest city with a zing and vibrancy well worth exploring.
+It’s a hip and happening place with excellent theaters, live music venues, and great markets too.
 The city was founded in 1886 after a gold reef was discovered.
 Some attractive yellow mine dumps are still visible.
-Revitalisation schemes have created great pockets of culture with cafes, museums, markets and inner city living.
+Revitalization schemes have created great pockets of culture with cafes, museums, markets and inner-city living.
 It’s also one of the greenest cities in the world, and the suburbs turn glorious purple in November when avenues of jacaranda trees bloom.

 Here is where you will see the “Big 5”: the African Elephant, Rhinoceros, Cape Buffalo, Leopard, and Lion.
 The park is part of the Kruger to Canyons Biosphere, an area designated by the United Nations Education and Scientific Organization (UNESCO) as an International Man and Biosphere Reserve (the “Biosphere”).